 Over the years, there have been other groups called the Basin Street Boys (relatively few, for a change).
 For example, there was a Boston jazz group by that name in 1960.

 While his name was in newspapers from 1937 through 1950, Ormonde Wilson completely disappears from the press after that (and from the music world after the last Red Caps RCA session in 1955).
-I don't even know where he was living when he died in November 1975 (no source gives the exact date).
-There are only two clues:
+Ormonde Wilson, Jr. died on November 21, 1975 in Hanover, New Hampshire.
+At the end, he was living in Chester, Vermont, with his son, Ormonde R. "Trey" Wilson, III.
+There was a small obituary in the November 22, Rutland (Vermont) Daily Herald:

 While I certainly like "Voot Nay On The Vot Nay" and "Satchel Mouth Baby", I'm surprised that reviewers didn't seem to care all that much for their ballads.
 "I Sold My Heart To The Junk Man", "I'm Gonna Write A Letter To My Baby", "This Will Make You Laugh", and "In A Cozy Corner Of The Sky" deserve serious listening.

-Special thanks to Ferdie Gonzalez, Mark Cantor, Mike Sweeney, Peter Beavan, and John Donnelly.
+Special thanks to Ferdie Gonzalez, Mark Cantor, Mike Sweeney, Peter Beavan, Janina Rubinowitz, and John Donnelly.

 EXCLUSIVE (Judy Carol & Basin Street Boys)